Life insurance policies – additional information

 While the face value of individual policies shows an upward trend as does the face amount of all policies since 1992, both show only a partial recovery since 2008.
 Furthermore, the number of life insurance policy purchases seems to have been on the decline since well before the crisis.

 So what is actually important for consumers when it comes to life insurance?
-According to a consumer study carried out in January 2015, the most important factors for consumers involved getting the proper amount of coverage and being certain that they understand what they are buying.
-This means that clarity and transparency concerning is vital.
-Also, people aged 65 and over were not as concerned with price as are younger people and interestingly people under 25 years old were interested in getting coverage which is guaranteed for life.
+According to a consumer study carried out in January 2017, the most important factors for consumers involved being certain that they understand what they are buying and the ability to chat with a person.
+This means that clarity and communication are vital.